-Imagine this scenario: You’re digging around in your pantry, looking for a cool drink to satisfy your thirst.
-You discover a bottle of cranberry juice hidden in the back, but its expiration date is well behind us.
-Do you dare take a drink and possibly face health consequences?
-Or do you throw it away and add to the increasing issue of wasting food?
+Picture this scenario: You’re rummaging through your pantry, looking for a cool drink to satisfy your thirst.
+You find a bottle of cranberry juice hidden in the back, but it’s way past its expiration date.
+Do you take a chance and drink it, risking potential health issues?
+Or do you throw it away, adding to the issue of food waste?

 As a society, we’re constantly bombarded with expiration dates, causing us to question the safety and shelf life of our food and drinks.
 But how accurate are these dates, and how long can we actually consume products after they’ve expired?